-The City purchased the Church of Christ building on SW A Street and relocated the Library to the space.
+The City purchased the Church of Christ building on Southwest A Street and relocated the Library to the space.

-Jim Walton and Mr. & Mrs. Sam Walton purchased the Historic Massey Hotel with plans to move the Library to the first floor, with office space on the remaining floors.
+Jim Walton and Mr. and Mrs. Sam Walton purchased the Historic Massey Hotel with plans to move the Library to the first floor, with office space on the remaining floors.

 Extensive renovations and restorations of the Massey Hotel allowed Bentonville Public Library to open its doors to the public.
 This grand old space was the library’s home for nearly 27 years.
 The Massey Hotel is listed on the National Register of Historic Places.

 Despite the wonderful historical significance in the Massey Hotel location, the 8,500 square foot space was unable to meet our users’ growing and modern library needs.
 The Bentonville community began efforts to fund and build a new facility.